© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 90m section of the north Oxfordshire Grim's Ditch 350m south of Grim's Dyke Farm is a scheduled monument protected by Historic England under reference 1012909.
 View the official record →

-Grim's Ditch is an Iron Age linear earthwork that forms part of an extensive defensive system in north Oxfordshire.
+Grim's Ditch is a linear earthwork of Iron Age or Romano-British date, consisting of a ditch with an associated bank that extends across the landscape of north Oxfordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012909.

 90m section of the north Oxfordshire Grim's Ditch 350m south of Grim's Dyke Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012909.